INTRODUCTION: ICONS AND PICTOGRAMS

 Icons, symbols and pictograms are used to communicate information without the use of words.
 Signs hold meanings that we can recognize and decode in a glimpse.
 They communicate concepts, contents, actions or interesting services for users of all cultures and languages.

-The purpose of this guide is to ease the process of iconographic design and to contribute in creating uniform and consistent icons that work well together.
+The purpose of this guide is to ease the process of iconographic design and to contribute to creating uniform and consistent icons that work well together.
 It is of utmost importance to always resort to this guide when designing icons for consultation and subsequent correct usage verification.

 The chosen reference or concept has to be adequate to transmit the right message and to have a precise meaning.
-You must not design an icon without a meaning, or mix icons that have relevant messages with icons that convey unimportant messages.
+You must not design an icon without a meaning or mix icons that have relevant messages with icons that convey unimportant messages.

 With exceptions where the concept is not understandable in any other way, icons must have a frontal or side representation to provide a flat view.
 Just in certain cases, it will be allowed to show an isometric view, but never any other unnecessary perspective.